 At Business Protection Hub we have extensive experience of helping businesses of all sizes with their employee income protection policies, so if you have any questions or would like to get an idea of what a policy might cost, please get in touch.

-Executive Income Protection Insurance
+What is Executive Income Protection Insurance?

 Executive Income Protection Insurance is a product designed for small businesses and company directors.
 It’s a product which is particularly popular among contractors and freelancers who run their own limited company and are looking for some protection should they be unable to work.
 The great thing about Executive Income Protection is that up to 80% of your income is covered, which includes both your salary and dividends.